SMTG-Bham/galore/paper.md

 Photoelectron spectroscopy (PES) is a family of methods used to characterise the chemical nature and electronic structure of materials.
-XPS is based on the photoelectric effect, which was discovered by Hertz [-@Hertz1887], and later refined by Rutherford [-@Rutherford1914] leading to the modern expression
+PES is based on the photoelectric effect, which was discovered by Hertz [-@Hertz1887].
+It was explored extensively by Rutherford and colleagues [-@Rutherford1914] and within a few years researchers including de Broglie [-@deBroglie1921] and Robinson [-@Robinson1923] were using the technique to measure electron binding energies through the relationship
 $$E_\text{k} = h\nu - E_\text{B}.$$
 Photons with energies $h\nu$ ranging from 5 eV up to 12 keV eject electrons (referred to as "photoelectrons") from the occupied